“You can’t do that. It’s not in the plan.”

 Detachment doesn’t ask for an emotional investment, empathy does.

 Reaching out is harder and riskier than walking away.
+We put ourselves on the line.

-I found these words from Umair Haque, author, economist, Director of the London-based Havas Media Lab that helped me answer that question:
+I found these words from Umair Haque, author, economist, and Director of the London-based Havas Media Lab that helped me answer that question:

 Those who truly wish to be leaders in an age of discontent—not merely its demagogues, bullies, hecklers, and tyrants—will have to turn reject and refuse ruling through fear, and toward leading with love.